KhaiHuy123/movie-recommendation-system/README.md

 # movie-recommendation-system

 Here, I've developed a movie search engine utilizing the public "ml-25m" dataset.
-You can download the datasets [here](https://grouplens.org/datasets/movielens/)
+You can download the dataset [here](https://grouplens.org/datasets/movielens/)

 This project was created with the intention of study and research purposes, aiming to build a basic foundation for further exploration.
 The concept of this project is built upon the limitations of traditional Machine Learning reasoning.
 Nowadays, a multitude of deep learning models are employed to construct recommendation systems.